Open research data: clinical trials and public health interventions

 Research involving the population health sciences, and population and patient cohorts should follow the MRC policy on sharing of research data from population and patient studies.

-Applications for MRC funding for clinical and public health intervention studies should include the costs of data curation, including the preparation of metadata, access management and data release, to support its availability for data-sharing and re-use.
+Applications for MRC funding for clinical and public health intervention studies should include the costs of data curation, including the preparation of metadata, access management and data release, to support re-use.

 Secondary use of data